-The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury
+The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury - E!
+Online

 "I wasn't going to be playing Shannen's role, but it was still someone new for the fans to bond with.
 I had been told that many show don't survive a major cast change," she wrote.
 "I knew that I had a slim chance at success here.
 People had to fall in love with my character as quickly as possible or Charmed would die.
 I thought about how big the crew was and how they would all be out of a job if I failed.
 So I made myself look super nonthreatening.
 I gained weight, about ten pounds, for the role."

-She also wrote about the toxic behavior on-set from the male crew members, calling her time on Charmed a "deadening experience" and a "prison for [her] mind."
+She also wrote about the toxic behavior on set from male crew members, calling her time on Charmed a "deadening experience" and a "prison for [her] mind."

 Ahead of her second season on the show, McGowan got in trouble for dying her hair without approval, and she decided to begin hypnotherapy to deal with the stress.